roots/docs/sage/theme-configuration-and-setup.md

     add_theme_support('soil-jquery-cdn');

-## Theme setup

-`lib/config.php` is also used to register navigation menus, sidebars, and define theme support for WordPress core functionality such as post thumbnails, post formats, and HTML5 markup.
+`lib/setup.php` is also used to register navigation menus, sidebars, and define theme support for WordPress core functionality such as post thumbnails, post formats, and HTML5 markup.

 ### Translations